tiabottger/tiabottger.github.io/_posts/2026-04-07-Intermodel-comparison-goals.md

 Meeting over Zoom at the end of June, in person in September.
 - Salish Sea Model other years available?
-- Compare hourly values SalishSeaCast and LiveOcean for 2017 (request hourly data from SalishSeaCast), daily average for other years.
+- Compare hourly values SalishSeaCast and LiveOcean for 2017, daily average for all years.
 - Pull SalishSeaCast into Parker's obs dataset